Sparkling Wine Classic Method Blanc de Blanc Magnum

 Tasting notes

-A sparkling wine Classic Method Blanc de Blanc Magnum size!
-The scent is intense and complex with citrus notes of cedar, dehydrated apricot, acacia flowers and orange blossom.
-Hints of yeast, honey, iodized notes.
-On the sip it is enveloping, with a silky foam.
-It enters softly and balances with the long, fresh-savory shoulder.
-The fruity hints persist in a dry and savory finish.
-Straw yellow, crystalline, with an elegant perlage.at the table
+The fragrance is intense and complex with citrus notes of cedar, dehydrated apricot, acacia flowers, and orange blossom.
+Hints of yeast, honey, and iodized notes.
+On the palate, it is enveloping, with a silky foam.
+It enters soft, balanced with a long fresh-salty backbone.
+Fruity echoes persist in a dry and savory finish.
+Straw yellow, crystalline, with elegant perlage.at the table

 pairings